RAK7391 WisGate Connect Quick Start Guide

 Powering on the Device

 The RAK7391 can be powered via 10-28 VDC.
-There is one Barrel Jack and one Phoenix Connector, so the user has two options.
 Make sure you power either using one or the other not both at the same time.

-The device also supports IEEE 802.3 at/bt active PoE in combination with a specialized PoE HAT module.
-Mount the PoE Hat module then you can power the board through the 1 GB Ethernet port.
+The device also supports IEEE 802.3 at/bt active PoE when used with a specialized PoE HAT module.
+By mounting the PoE HAT module, you can power the board through the 1 GB Ethernet port.

-The PoE board is specialized.
-A general Raspberry Pi 40-pin PoE HAT cannot be used.
+The PoE board is specialized, and a standard Raspberry Pi 40-pin PoE HAT is not compatible.

 Flashing the OS